annapankiewicz/cs3800/README.md

 -- ONLY MAKE CHANGES BELOW THIS LINE -- which helps show you where we expect the fix to be happening.
 (And nothing should be changed above that line - duh.)

+## Homework 4
+When implemented, these commands should complement the core functionality of the file system commands you have already implemented.
+When users do not have read permissions, the files/directories should no longer appear.
+When users do not have write permissions, they should not be able to rm/rmdir the files.
+When users do not have execute permissions they should not be able to ./ the file.
+Note: ./ functionality can be as easy as printing “[file_name] ran/executed.”
+For each of the RWX permissions, the most permissive available should be used.
+In other words, if the group permissions prohibited reading but the owner permissions gave read permissions, the user would be allowed to read.
+Likewise, if a user was part of the group where group permissions allowed reading but was not the owner and global reading was not allowed, the files/folders should still be visible (by being in the group that held the permissions).

+You can check Linux Man pages for the usage or see the examples in the detailed discussion for each command.
+The required commands to support in this iteration are:
+1. `useradd`
+2. `useradd -G`
+3. `usermod -a -G`
+4. `chown`
+4. `chgrp`
+5. `./` (execute)
+6. `groups`
+7. `groupadd`
+8. `userdel`
+9. `userdel -G`

+In addition to the standard Linux-based commands, we need a way to switch users.
+Implement a new switchto command which will switch to a different user.

+This program is to be coded in C++ and submitted in Canvas before the deadline.
+This is an individual assignment – each person should produce and submit their own code solution.